STAGE HAIR & MAKEUP FOR PDA DANCERS

 Lady's Stage Hair

-Our stage hair look for ladies is a side-parted low bun.
+Unless instructed otherwise, our stage hair look for ladies is a side-parted low bun.
 The part can be on either side--it doesn't matter.
 Whispies (those little hairs that stick out and seem uncontrollable are managed well with a little bit of a hair product called pomade which doesn't dry looking hard or "crunchy".
 This YouTube tutorial is great for the performance look we are wanting.
 It is important that you start your bun with a good side-parted ponytail--use two hair ties for the strongest hold!

 Star dancer tip: Dancers should not wear earrings larger than studs (gold, silver, or diamond/clear in color) unless told otherwise by their instructors--yes, all of their instructors!